Wolfgang Johannes Hönle Foundation for Art and Chemistry

 Maxim Gorki (1868-1936)

-art collection and capital assets
+Art collection and capital assets

-foundation purposes
+Foundation purposes

-Promotion of art and culture
+Promotion of art and chemistry

 Promotion of science and research